 - Military separation assessment

-These resources show that USAA has knowledgeable staff that can help members of the military in a variety of situations, which is one of the reasons we’ve named it the best car insurance for veterans.
+These resources show that USAA has a knowledgeable staff that can help members of the military in a variety of situations, which is one of the reasons we’ve named it the best car insurance for veterans.
 Of course, USAA’s product offerings extend beyond vehicle coverage and include financial planning, renters insurance, investing, life insurance, mortgage services, and more.
 The company’s life insurance options, in particular, include specialized options for service members.

-To join USAA, you’ll need your basic contact information, plus details about your military service or that of a family member.
-If you have an immediate family member who has had a USAA auto or home policy, you are also eligible.
+To join USAA, you’ll need to provide your basic contact information and details about your military service or that of a family member.
+If you have an immediate family member who has had a USAA auto or home policy, you are also eligible for coverage.

 #2 Geico Insurance: Best Military Discount

-While Geico doesn’t offer as deep of a discount when you’re on deployment, the company does give you a 15 percent discount for having served.
+While Geico doesn’t offer as steep of a discount when you’re on deployment, the company does give you a 15-percent discount for having served.
 You can get this discount for as long as you have coverage with Geico, which is pretty nice.
 Overall, Geico tends to cost a bit more than USAA, but the military discount can definitely help with that, which is why it’s a top pick for car insurance for veterans.

-GEICO wrote over $33 billion in premiums in 2018 according to the National Association of Insurance Commissioners.
-Compared to other companies in the industry, it’s the second-largest auto insurer in the U.S. Geico also has a financial strength rating of A++ from AM Best, which means it’s fully capable of managing its assets.
+Geico wrote over $34 billion in premiums in 2019 according to the National Association of Insurance Commissioners.
+Compared to other companies in the industry, it’s the second-largest car insurer in the U.S. Geico also has a financial strength rating of A++ from AM Best, which means it’s fully capable of managing its assets.

-The only downside of Geico’s auto insurance for veterans and military is that the company only gives you a 25 percent discount during deployment.
+The only downside of Geico’s car insurance for military and veterans is that the company only gives you a 25-percent discount during deployment.
 Also, to get that discount, you have to be deployed to an imminent danger pay area or store your vehicle under an approved storage plan.

 If you’re deployed somewhere else, you won’t be able to get that discount unless you can store your vehicle.
-You do have the option to downgrade your policy, as we said earlier, so that you don’t have a break in insurance coverage.
+You do also have the option to downgrade your policy so that you don’t have a break in insurance coverage.

-Here are some more discounts you can get with Geico that can lower your premium:
+Here are some more discounts you can get with Geico that can lower your insurance premium:

-- Discounts for being a good driver and a good student
+- Discounts for being a good driver and/or a good student

 - Discount for passing a defensive driver course